lanecki-fo-pub/thesis-master/src/method.md

 \newpage
 # Method
 The method takes as input a sampled vector field — that is a partial map $\psi\colon W\rightharpoonup W$ on an inner product space $W$, such that $\lvert\dom{\psi}\rvert<\aleph_0$ — and produces a Morse decomposition of a hopefully related combinatorial dynamical system.
 In this chapter we present the method in detail, producing the sampled vector field from a classical differential equation.
-In the following chapter, we will construct the sampled vector field from time series data and jump straight to the resulting Morse decomposition.
+In hapter six, we construct the sampled vector field from time-series data and jump straight to the resulting Morse decomposition.

 The method has two stages, the first is to translate the sampled vector field into a combinatorial multivector field, while the second one is to calculate the Morse decomposition of the combinatorial dynamical system associated with the combinatorial multivector field.
 From Theorem \ref{morse-graph} we know that the Morse decomposition can be calculated by finding the strongly connected components of the combinatorial dynamical system.
 There are many algorithms for finding strongly connected components in directed graphs, such as \cite{tarjan} and \cite{sharir}, hence we will not focus on this stage too much.
 The first stage is based largely on a paper currently in preparation \cite{donald}.